stalniy/casl/docs-src/src/content/pages/cookbook/cache-rules/en.md

 }
 ```

-Now we can use this middleware to provide `Ability` instance for a particular user and check its permissions:
+Now we can use this middleware to provide abilities for a particular user and check its permissions:

 ```ts @{data-filename="boot.ts"}
 import { provideAbility } from './provideAbility';